Careers Lead: Miss K Foster - firstname.lastname@example.org

 This is a crucial year for students as they apply for post-16 places as well as preparing for GCSEs.
 In England students are required to stay in some form of training or education until their 18th birthday.
 The options are:

 Our aim is to ensure that all students have places that will prepare them for their chosen careers so it is vital that they think carefully about their applications.
-Information is provided through PSHE sessions, tutors, assemblies, presentations and materials are available in the Careers Library.
+Information is provided through PSHE sessions, tutors, assemblies, presentations and workshops.
+In addition, materials are available in the careers library and online.
 Support is provided with writing applications, producing CVs and personal statements, interview techniques and selecting courses.

-Year 10 students all take part in work experience at the end of the summer term and each student is responsible for organising their own placement.
+Year 10 begin the process of looking at their post-16 options and preparing for applications in the summer term.
+They also take part in work experience at the end of the summer term with each student being responsible for organising their own placement.
 Support is provided during tutor time and through independent careers advice.
 This is a key opportunity for students to experience life in the workplace, learn new skills and find out about the sort of career that will suit them.
 This is also forms an important part of applications to post-16 providers.

 Year 9 pupils will choose their Keystage 4 courses during Year 9.
 This process starts at the end of the autumn term when students will hear about the options process and is completed at the start of the spring term.
 Parents are invited to an Options Evening and a Parents’ Evening so they have the opportunity to speak to teachers and careers advisors before helping students make their final choices.